eriksank/altcalconv/README.md

 # altcalconv

-Alternative function calling conventions for use in bash
+Alternative function calling conventions for use in Bash

-## 1. Classical calling convention in bash
+## 1. Classical calling convention in Bash

-Classically, Both `functions` and `programs` in bash are `commands` that accept input and produce output in pretty much the same way.
+Classically, Both `functions` and `programs` in Bash are `commands` that accept input and produce output in pretty much the same way.
 There are alternatives to this, but this is how it generally works:

-    (returnCode,stdout,stderr) = command(args,stdin,env)
+    (returnCode,stdout,stderr) = command(arguments,stdin,env)

 ## 1.1.
 Program inputs